sirredbeard/awesome-wsl/README.md

 #### WSL Programming

 Every developer has a unique workflow.
 Windows and WSL enable developers to carefully customize their setup for their unique workflow.
-The following are different developers' approaches to creating their development environments using WSL:
+The following are different developers' approaches to creating their development environments using WSL and instructions on how to do the same:

 * [Epic Development Environment Using Windows Subsystem for Linux](https://medium.com/@johnwoodruff91/epic-dev-environment-with-wsl-dc81e234ae61) - One developer's approach to their development environment using WSL.
 * [Setting Up a Programming Environment via Windows 10 Bash](https://www.cs.odu.edu/~zeil/FAQs/Public/win10Bash/) - From the computer science department at Old Dominion University.